Aryan-Katiyar-15/Plastic_Waste_Classification/README.md

 - Implementing advanced techniques such as Transfer Learning using pre-trained models.
 - Expanding the dataset for better diversity and model performance.

----

-Feel free to modify this as you need!